 See Aggregation.

+Superuser

+A security user type.
+Specifically, the top-level user with security access to all software features.
+Some systems have names for superusers, such as root or admin.

 Step

 Used in Pentaho Data Integration, a step is a container for a set filters and commands that prepare data for analysis.
 Many steps comprize a PDI transformation.
 See Transformation.